 As a Health Practitioner-Specialist Assessor for Richmond New Zealand Trust, I worked with Oranga Tamariki – Ministry of Children and established a service for children, young people and adults with a disability and/or mental health diagnosis.
 I have also worked with IDEA Services as part of their Autism Spectrum Disorder Service.

-I have trained as a Youth Educator in an accredited programme run by Accident Compensation Corporation (ACC), to deliver the Mates and Dates sexual violence prevention programme for the Sexual Abuse Prevention Network.
+I have trained as a Youth Educator in an accredited programme run by Accident Compensation Corporation (ACC), to deliver the Mates and Dates sexual violence prevention programme for RespectEd (previously known as Sexual Abuse Prevention Network).
 I deliver this programme though various schools in the Wellington Region.

 I am trained in the area of child development, attachment (the bonding process) and using and understanding play as a child’s natural form of expression and communication.